Alternative Rock and Metal Guitar Riffs for Beginners - Lesson 1

-In order to accent a certain chord pick the strings harder than with the rest of the chords.
+In order to accent a certain chord, pick the strings harder than with the rest of the chords.
 Accenting a first chord in a figure often sounds better.

 In this figure I make some pauses between the 2-3 and 4-5 chord by muting the 2 and 4 chord on their ends.
 This creates the feeling of "action" or "musical intensity".
 Look at the chart below to get the idea:

-In order to silence a sounding chord and make a pause, slightly touch the strings with the side of the palm of your picking hand somewhere near the bridge.
+To silence a sounding chord and make a pause, slightly touch the strings with the side of the palm of your picking hand somewhere near the bridge.

-When you manage to play the rhythmic figure accurately over a single power chord, let's move on and play it over the chord progressions:
+When you manage to play the rhythmic figure accurately over a single power chord, let's move on and play it over chord progressions:

 On the repetition, after playing the 3rd bar, jump to the second version of the 4th bar (4.II in the dashed rectangle).